JQiue/jqiue-notes/docs/math-english/nce.md

 Last Wednesday, I went for a walk in the woods.
 What I saw made me very sad.
 I counted seven old cars and three old refrigerators.
-The litter baskets were emplty and the ground was covered with pieces of paper, cigarette ends, old tyres. empty bottles and rusty tins.
+The litter baskets were emplty and the ground was covered with pieces of paper, cigarette ends, old tyres, empty bottles and rusty tins.
 Among the rubbish, I found a sign which said,
-'Anyone' wholeaves litter in these woods will be prosecuted!'
+'Anyone' who leaves litter in these woods will be prosecuted!'
 ```

 ## 第二册